Quetzal-framework/quetzal-CRUMBS/README.md

 and methods to explain how past processes (sea level change, glaciers dynamics, climate modifications) shaped the present spatial distribution of genetic lineages.

-> :books: **What is iDDC, and what is Quetzal?**
-> - For an informal introduction to iDDC modeling and the resources I develop, see [my research post](https://becheler.github.io/who-am-i/).
->
-> - For a more formal presentation of the field, see this excellent review by [Dennis J. Larsson, Da Pan and Gerald M. Schneeweiss.](https://www.annualreviews.org/doi/abs/10.1146/annurev.ecolsys.38.091206.095702?journalCode=ecolsys)

-:boom: A problem?
-A bug? *Outrageous!* :scream_cat: Please let me know by opening an issue or sending me an email so I can fix this! :rescue_worker_helmet:

-:bellhop_bell: In need of assistance about this project?
-Just want to chat?
-Let me know and let's have a zoom meeting!

 ## What problem does this library solve?

 iDDC modeling is quite a complex workflow and Quetzal-CRUMBS allows to simplify things a lot.